 Triggers are things that can prompt a spasm to occur.
 These can include:

-Use of stimulant drugs (such as cocaine and amphetamines)
+Use of stimulant drugs (such as cocaine, some anti-migraine medicines, and amphetamines)

 Changes in heart rate regulation by the nervous system

 Exposure to cold